onlyquake/xonotic-wiki/overkill-tutorial.md

 ### Wall-dodging

 Dodging does not only apply to starting a movement, but can be used on every (more or less) smooth surface next to you.
 For example you can bunny hop alongside a wall and press the `forward` key in quick succession to gain more speed.
-You can do this multiple times with only a short cooldown time.
+You can do this mxonotic overkill tutorialultiple times with only a short cooldown time.
 You can reach very high speeds using wall dodging.
 Good maps to try this out are [Tarx](Maps#tarx) and [Equinox](Maps#equinox).

 The fastest way to accelerate is a combination of both wall-dodging and blastering.
 This can **double your speed** when done right.